aniketrepo/science/chemistry.carbon-and-its-compounds.md

 3. **Multiple Bond Formation:** Small size of carbon also enables it to form multiple bonds, (*i.e*, double bonds or triple bonds) with other elements as well as with its own atoms.
 This increases the number of carbon compounds.

-4. **Isomerism:** The phenomenon by means of which the carbon compunds with same molecular
+4. **Isomerism:** The phenomenon by means of which the carbon compunds with same molecular formula show different structures, and properties.

+* **Functional Group:**
+- An atom or a group of atoms which when present in a compound gives specific properties to it, is called a functional group

+- A **single line** shown along with a functional group is called as its **free valency** by which it gets attached to a copound by replacing one hydrogen atom or atoms, e.g., -Cl.

+- Functional group, replacing the hydrogen is also called as **heteroatom** because it is different from carbon, and can be nitrogen, sulphur, or halogen etc.

+- **Important:** Replacement of a hydrogen atom by a functional group is always in such a manner that valency of carbon always remains satisfied.